-Looking for ways to entertain your family while social distancing?
-Nature is full of opportunities to learn and explore.
+Looking for ways to entertain your family?
 We’ve compiled a list of activities for parents and kids to enjoy together while learning something new or getting some exercise.
 We can’t wait to see what you discover!

 - Spring Wildflower Guide: Learn about the different varieties of wildflowers commonly found on Land Trust nature preserves then take a hike to see which ones you can spot in the wild.
 Monte Sano Nature Preserve’s Wildflower Trail is a great place to start.
-With this short, family-friendly hike down Wildflower Trail (approximately 1 mile to the end and back to the trailhead), you can find several varieties all in one place during wildflower season (typically March-May, varies annually).
+With this short, family-friendly hike down Wildflower Trail, you can find several varieties all in one place during wildflower season (typically March-May, varies annually).

-- Big Tree Tour on Terry Trail: Visit Chapman Mountain Nature Preserve for a hike along Terry Trail.
-The Society of American Foresters – Mountain Lakes Chapter partnered with the Land Trust to provide this educational guided hike.
-Informational signs along the trail indicate a variety of tree species.
-Through the online tour content you can identify additional trees and read even more about each one.
+- Big Tree Tour on Terry Trail: The Society of American Foresters – Mountain Lakes Chapter partnered with the Land Trust to provide this educational guided hike at Chapman Mountain Nature Preserve.
+Informational signs along Terry Trail indicate a variety of tree species.
+Through the online tour content you can identify additional trees and learn even more.

-- Discover Geocaching – Find all 7 Land Trust geocaches.
-Download the passport, go to geocaching.com, and search for each location using the letter/number code provided.
+- Discover Geocaching – Find all 8 Land Trust geocaches.
+Download the Land Trust Geocache Passport, then go to geocaching.com and search for each location using the letter/number code provided.
 Bring your completed passport to the Land Trust office and you’ll get a Land Trust pathtag!

 - Pick up litter as you hike.
 Carry out what you carry in and bring along a garbage bag and plastic gloves.
 You can help keep the trails clean by picking up any trash you find.